DouYu

 more than the 140 million monthly active users of Twitch.

-In July 2019 DouYu International Holdings Ltd raised $21 million through U.S. initial public offering (IPO) and it listed itself on the New York Stock Exchange (Nasdaq) with the stock symbol DOYU.
+In July 2019, DouYu International Holdings Ltd raised $21 million through U.S. initial public offering (IPO) and listed itself on the Nasdaq with the stock symbol DOYU.
 It was the largest IPO of any Chinese company on Wall Street in 2019.

-In 2018 Douyu made $21 million in advertisement revenues.
-Tencent owns about 21% of the shares.
+In 2018, Douyu made $21 million in advertisement revenues.
+Tencent owned about 21% of the shares as of 2020.